 Although you work basic office hours, you might have to work overtime to meet deadlines and the environment can be pressurised.

 The majority of entrants to the computer games industry are graduates.
-Some have degrees in maths, physics or computer science, but there are also degrees in computer games subjects, at Abertay, Edinburgh Napier, Glasgow Caledonian, Heriot-Watt and the West of Scotland universities.
+Some have degrees (SCQF Levels 9-11) in maths, physics or computer science, but there are also degrees in computer games subjects, at Abertay, Edinburgh Napier, Glasgow Caledonian, Heriot-Watt and the West of Scotland universities.

 Entry requirements for most of these courses are 4-5 Highers usually including Maths and preferably Physics or a computing or technological subject, plus English and Maths at National 5.

 If you have a degree in a relevant subject you could do a postgraduate games development or computer games technology course at Abertay University.

 The Creative Skillset website lists accredited degree courses for the computer games industry.

 You may need a portfolio of work demonstrating the work you have done in games development.

 Studying for a relevant Foundation Apprenticeship while in fifth and sixth year at school could count towards entry to a course.
 Entry requirements vary between colleges, but you usually need relevant subjects at National 5 such as Maths, Physics or Computing Science.

 Due to the competitive nature of this sector, it helps if you demonstrate a real passion for gaming.